A Note Regarding Possible Shipping Delays & Worker Shortages

 Does price reflect quality?

-Using our step-by-step instructions, finishing is fun and easy.
+Using our Finishing Instructions finishing is fun and easy.
 Match your existing décor or start fresh.
 With today’s finishing products, the possibilities are almost endless.
 Create your own style; express your individuality.
+We recommend General Finishes products.
+They are not the cheapest, just the best.
+Customers love their project when they use quality finishing products.

 Does the furniture require any assembly?